Mumbai has several serene and ecstatic hill stations situated close to it. These are perfect for a break from your busy week’s schedule.

 It is famous for its beautiful scenic beauty and ecstatic flora.
 Panchgani is perfect for a weekend getaway.

-There are many attractions like the Sydney point, the Rajpuri caves, the Kamalgad Fort, the Devrai Art Village, the Panchgani Bazar, and a lot more.
+There are many attractions like the Sydney point, the Rajpuri caves, the Kamalgad Fort, the Devrai Art Village, the Panchgani Bazar, and more.

-The Table Land viewpoint present is the longest mountain plateau after the Tibetan plateau in Asia.
+The Table Land viewpoint present is the most extended mountain plateau after the Tibetan plateau in Asia.
 It is of volcanic origin and is the highest point in Panchgani.

 Igatpuri is a peaceful hill station with the world’s largest Vipassana meditation center.

-It is famous for hiking and trekking from Mumbai and has been used for many movie shootings.
+It is famous for hiking and trekking from Mumbai and is used for many movie shootings.

 Igatpuri has a lot of old forts, beautiful waterfalls, and mountains.